microsoft/playwright/docs/src/test-components-js.md

 });
 ```

-Working around these an other limitations is quick an elegant: for every use case of the tested component, create a wrapper of this component designed specifically for test.
+Working around these and other limitations is quick and elegant: for every use case of the tested component, create a wrapper of this component designed specifically for test.
 Not only it will mitigate the limitations, but it will also offer powerful abstractions for testing where you would be able to define environment, theme and other aspects of your component rendering.

 Let's say you'd like to test following component: